dac-os/courses/README.md

 ## Creates a new requirement.

-When creating a new requirement the user must send the requirement suggestedSemester, discipline and mask.
+When creating a new requirement the user must send the requirement suggestion, discipline and mask.
 The requirement code is used for identifying and must be unique in the system.
 If a existing code is sent to this method, a 409 error will be raised.
 And if no discipline or mask is sent, a 400 error will be raised.

 	POST /catalogs/:catalog/modalities/:modality/blocks/:block/requirements